 Katz is editor of an academic journal devoted to exploring the interactions and affinities between Indian and Jewish civilizations, Indo-Judaic Studies.
 He has been a pioneer in establishing dialogues between Jews and Hindus and Buddhists, on international and local levels.
 In 1990 he was invited to participate in the historic Tibetan-Jewish dialogue, hosted by the Dalai Lama at his palace in Dharamsala, India.
 He was a featured character in Rodger Kamenetz’s bestseller, The Jew in the Lotus, and he made an appearance in the film of the same title.
 He was engaged with a series of “Hindu-Jewish Summits,” 2007-2012, and has spoken about the Jain and Jewish communities in North America for JAINA.
 He organized a program series on “Muslim-Jewish Relations” at the Jewish Museum of Florida-FIU in 2013, and is featured in the documentary film, “Is There Room at the Inn?
 Muslims, Jews and the Holy Land” (Red Lotus Films, 2015).

-Katz has lectured at universities and other academic institutions around the world, including Oxford University, Southern Methodist University, Manhattan College, University of Vienna, Hebrew University, Yakar Institute (Jerusalem), Benares Hindu University, Chulalongkorn University (Bangkok), Peradeniya University (Sri Lanka), University of Strasburg, Harvard, Columbia, Penn State, University of Washington, Amherst College, the Royal Nepal Academy, Jawaharlal Nehru University (India), College of William and Mary, Trinity College, University of Florida, Judah L. Magnes Museum (Berkeley), Newark Museum, Tampa Museum of Art, University of Kansas, University of Pittsburgh, University of Saskatchewan, Institut Monumenta Serica (Germany), the East-West Center (Honolulu), University of Denver, University of Cincinnati, Florida Atlantic University, University of Miami, University of California at Santa Barbara, University of Maine, Indian Institute of Technology – Jodhpur, and the Indira Gandhi International Centre for the Arts (India).
+Katz has lectured at universities and other academic institutions around the world, including Oxford University, Southern Methodist University, Manhattan College, University of Vienna, Hebrew University, Yakar Institute (Jerusalem), Benares Hindu University, Chulalongkorn University (Bangkok), Peradeniya University (Sri Lanka), University of Strasburg, Harvard, Columbia, Penn State, University of Washington, Amherst College, the Royal Nepal Academy, Jawaharlal Nehru University (India), College of William and Mary, Trinity College, University of Florida, Judah L. Magnes Museum (Berkeley), Newark Museum, Tampa Museum of Art, Temple University, University of Kansas, University of Pittsburgh, University of Saskatchewan, Institut Monumenta Serica (Germany), the East-West Center (Honolulu), University of Denver, University of Cincinnati, Florida Atlantic University, University of Miami, University of California at Santa Barbara, University of Maine, Indian Institute of Technology – Jodhpur, and the Indira Gandhi International Centre for the Arts (India).